 If you prefer to use Amazon SNS to forward notifications to your Datadog Events, you can add the API key to the Lambda function in your AWS account.

 Important: For this integration type, you do not add the Datadog API key in USM Anywhere.
 When you create the orchestration rule, you select the Amazon SNS notification method.

-Before you can complete this integration, you must have an SNS topic and a Lambda Function for USM Anywhere notifications set up in your AWS account (see Setting Up an SNS Topic and a Lambda Function) and a Datadog API key (see Create a Datadog API Key).
+Before you can complete this integration, you must have an SNS topic and a Lambda Function for USM Anywhere notifications set up in your AWS account (see Set Up an Amazon SNS Topic) and a Datadog API key (see Create a Datadog API Key).

 To integrate USM Anywhere notifications with Datadog Events through Amazon SNS

 In the Lambda function code, paste this code and replace [INSERT_DATADOG_API_KEY] and [INSERT_DATADOG_APPLICATION_KEY] with your Datadog keys.

 You can also modify the Datadog fields and adapt them to your environment, similar to the following:

 alert_type = "info" default_priority = "normal" default_tags = ["environment:test", "security"] send_payload = True

 - Use the default Role setting (Create a new role from templates) and specify the Role name as lambda_basic_execution.

 - Expand the Advanced settings and set the Timeout to 10 seconds.